Cedctf/moveathon/README.md

 6. **Long/Short Trading Mechanics**
    - **Speculative Market Access:** Traders can take long or short positions on the asset token’s value, unlocking hedging, leverage, and real-time market sentiment.
    - **Decentralized Price Discovery:** Asset prices are continuously updated using oracle feeds, providing real-time datas that reflect both on-chain activity and off-chain market data.

+## Future Roadmap 🚀

+### 1. **Expand Asset Categories**
+   - **Action:** We will integrate support for a wider variety of real-world assets (e.g., commodities, fine art, intellectual property) and refine the IOTA One-Time Witness to accommodate these new asset types.
+   - **Goal:** Ensure that Asseta can handle any type of physical asset.

+### 2. **Enhanced Liquidity Solutions & AMM Pools**
+   - **Action:** We plan to incentivize liquidity providers through rewards and lower fees for early participants.
+   - **Goal:** Increase liquidity depth and volume on the platform, enabling more dynamic and efficient market trades.

+### 3. **Improved Price Feeds & Market Stability**
+   - **Action:** Introduce multiple decentralized oracle providers and employ dynamic price smoothing to ensure consistent and reliable price feeds for asset backed tokens.
+   - **Goal:** Achieve more stable price discovery and reduce volatility in early stage markets.